tarekziade/pywebnn/README.md

 This is not a complete WebNN implementation.
 Notable omissions include:

-- Many WebNN ops (e.g., `batchNormalization`, `element-wise` variations, activation/broadcast variants beyond the basics).
+- Many WebNN ops (e.g., `element-wise` variations, activation/broadcast
+  variants beyond the basics).
 - Advanced conv2d features such as NHWC inputs, HWIO filters, fused activations, automatic padding modes beyond the simple SAME/VALID that the Rust backend understands.